davidkjw/ai-lead-filtering-assistant/README.md

 ### 2. Analytics & Synthesis
 Once processed, the data is fed into an interactive dashboard that visualizes the **Lead Funnel**, allowing managers to see lead distribution by category and priority at a glance.

 ---

-## 🎯 The "PoC-to-Production" Bridge

-Most lead sorting scripts are "brittle"—they crash when an Excel file has a missing column or a weirdly formatted row.
-This assistant was engineered to bridge that gap:

-* **🛡️ Data Resilience**: Implemented a "Needs Review" fallback layer.
-If a lead doesn't match any keyword or has corrupted text, the system flags it for human eyes rather than dropping it or crashing the pipeline.
-* **⚡ Vectorized Logic**: Instead of slow Python loops, the scoring engine leverages **Pandas vectorization**, allowing it to process thousands of leads in under a second.
-* **⚙️ UI-Driven Customization**: Built a sidebar interface so non-technical sales managers can update "Hot" and "Cold" keywords on the fly without ever touching the source code.

----